cinardoruk/vestr_takehome/README.md

    - Build the React frontend with Vite
    - Sync frontend files to VPS
    - Sync backend files to VPS
-   - Install backend dependencies on VPS
+   - Install backend dependencies on VPS using npm

 2. **Setup nginx**

+   (SKIP IF YOU ALREADY HAVE AN NGINX SETUP AT THE VPS, SEE BEGINNING OF PRODUCTION DEPLOYMENT HEADING)
    ```bash
    ./deploy.sh setup_nginx
    ```